TautvydasVck/Teltonika_event-reporting-testing/README.md

 All parameters that will be passed to the program as arguments at startup must be described as flags.
 ### To activate virtual environment
 - Install virtualenv (python3 -m pip install virtualenv)
-- Execute the activate script (source <virtualenv folder>/bin/activate
+- Execute the activate script (source virtualenv-folder/bin/activate